Quillraven/MysticGarden/README.md

 * Save/Load (for continue logic, new game -> clear map info from preferences)
   * save when GameScreen gets hidden (or disposed?)
-* GameView: on mobile add button to go back to menu; on other devices just press ESC
-  * add this info to ControlsScreen
 * update README in general with screenshots

 ### Credits